UofT-DSI/production/README.md

 ## Description

-The course was created by the University of Toronto's Data Science Institute.
-The course provides an overview of the Design of Machine Learning Systems which are embedded within data-intensive products and applications.
+The module was created by the University of Toronto's Data Science Institute.
+The module provides an overview of the Design of Machine Learning Systems which are embedded within data-intensive products and applications.
 It covers the fundamental components of the infrastructure, systems, and methods necessary to implement and maintain Machine Learning (ML) models in production.
 In short, we will learn methods to build a factory of ML models.

-The course has two components:
+The module has two components:

 + A discussion of the main issues and challenges faced in production, together with some approaches to address them.
 + A live lab with demonstrations of implementation techniques.

-The course covers the following areas:
+The module covers the following areas:

 + Data engineering.
 + Feature engineering.